SoftwareAG/cumulocity-self-service-certification/docs/information-model.md

 ## Change log
 - 2021-11-23 // I. Iliev
-  add 'status' in the JSON structure of 'sendingOperationalData'
+  added 'status' in the JSON structure of 'sendingOperationalData'
 - 2021-11-04 // D. Peter
   adjusted datamodel to incoporate an optional grouping level between module and capability
   - added fragment `container` to modules